The New England Journal of Medicine July 02, 2015

 Setting

-Population Patients aged 18 years or older with previously untreated, unresectable stage III or stage IV melanoma.
+Population Patients with previously untreated, unresectable stage III or stage IV melanoma.

-Intervention Nivolumab (1 mg/kg) plus ipilimumab (3 mg/kg) every 3 weeks for four doses, followed by nivolumab (3 mg/kg) every 2 weeks.
+Intervention Nivolumab (1 mg/kg) plus ipilimumab (3 mg/kg) every 3 weeks for 4 doses followed by nivolumab (3 mg/kg) every 2 weeks; OR nivolumab (3 mg/kg) alone every 2 weeks.

-Comparator Ipilimumab (3 mg/kg) every 3 weeks for four doses plus placebo.
+Comparator Ipilimumab (3 mg/kg) alone every 3 weeks for 4 doses.

 Study Limitations